yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01c-Advanced_CPP.md

     }
     ...
 ```
-The downside of this solution is since the exception is swallow by the destructor, the `Dog`'s clan will not get the exception, so they will not know what has happened and do appropriate thing to handle that.
+The downside of this solution is since the exception is swallow by the destructor, the `Dog`'s client will not get the exception, so they will not know what has happened and do appropriate thing to handle that.

 ### Solution 2 - Move the Exception-Prone Code to a Different Function